 Inherited Metabolic Disorders

-Inherited metabolic disorders are caused by genetic mutation, creating an enzyme deficiency that leads to an inability to breakdown metabolic waste products.
-The result is a progressive cellular accumulation of toxic substances, which damages organs, tissues, and the central nervous system.
+Inherited metabolic disorders are caused by a genetic mutation, creating an enzyme deficiency that leads to an inability to break down metabolic waste products.
+The result is a progressive cellular accumulation of toxic substances, which damages organs, tissues and the central nervous system.

-If left untreated, these disorders result in a progressive disease with neurological and psychomotor retardation, skeletal abnormalities, and life-threatening cardiac and pulmonary complications.
-[1,2] Allogeneic hematopoietic cell transplantation (HCT) can arrest this progressive deterioration by introducing enzyme-producing cells that can cross the blood-brain barrier.
+If left untreated, these disorders result in a progressive disease with neurological and psychomotor obstruction, skeletal abnormalities, and life-threatening cardiac and pulmonary complications.
+[1,2] Allogeneic hematopoietic cell transplantation (HCT) can prevent this progressive deterioration by introducing enzyme-producing cells that can cross the blood-brain barrier.
 [3]

 Allogeneic HCT can treat: